 To summarize, this section has explored:

-- The range of applications, services, and projects utilizing the Cosmos Ecosystem, and the wallets and block explorers servicing them.
+- The range of applications, services, and projects utilizing the Interchain Ecosystem, and the wallets and block explorers servicing them.

 - How the ready-built modular components provided by the Cosmos SDK make developing new projects fast, easy, and reliable.

 - How the addition of developer-authored modules and the growth of the ecosystem will support increasingly complex applications.